-The Early Years Foundation Stage at Windlesham School currently consists of the Nursery class (The Owlets) and two Reception classes.
-Each class has a teacher supported by trained and experienced teaching assistants to ensure the correct adult to child ratios are met.
+The Early Years Foundation Stage at Windlesham School currently consists of the Nursery class (The Owlets) and a Reception class.
+Each class has a teacher supported by trained and experienced teaching assistants.

 We welcome and value the children who join us from a variety of prior experiences and from a range of backgrounds and cultures.
-No child will be excluded or disadvantaged for reasons of ethnicity, sex, gender, disability, culture, diversity, religion or special educational needs.
+No child will be excluded or disadvantaged for reasons of ethnicity, sex, disability, culture, diversity, religion or special educational needs.

 We are committed to ensuring children have access to a wide range of experiences to reach their potential in learning and development.
-We value the input of parents and the work of outside agencies in identifying and supporting children with additional needs.
+We value the input of parents and carers and the work of outside agencies in identifying and supporting children with additional needs.